-Mining occurred at Red Devil Mine from 1933 until 1971, yielding approximately 35,000 2.5-quart flasks (76 lbs. per flask) of mercury.
+Mining occurred at the site from 1933 until 1971, yielding approximately 35,000 2.5-quart flasks of mercury.
 Operating under the 1872 mining laws, mine operators conducted extensive underground and surface mining, and disposed of mine tailings and processing wastes at the site.
-By the mid 1980s, the Red Devil Mine’s block of unpatented federal mine claims were declared “Abandoned and Void” and the site had fallen into ruin.
+By the mid 1980s, the mine’s block of unpatented federal mine claims were declared “Abandoned and Void” and the site had fallen into ruin.

 BLM began addressing hazardous materials and physical safety hazards at the site in 1987.
 Initial efforts focused on removing the remaining processing chemicals, PCBs in transformers, and backfilling open mine shafts and adits.

 In 2002 the derelict mine buildings and mercury production facilities were demolished and buried in onsite landfills.
 From 2003 through 2006, BLM cleaned up spilled fuel from the mine’s aboveground storage tanks.
 With funds provided under the American Recovery and Reinvestment Act, the petroleum cleanup advanced into final stages during 2009-2010.